 To avoid the mis-leading associations with “tree plantation” FAO (The UN body dealing with forest) uses “planted forest” instead, but the “greenies” usually do not care.

 It is true that a considerable and growing share of the Swedish forests originate from planting or seeding.
 It has been going on since centuries, although one hundred years ago (in the forests we now reforest) the forest more often was left to recover after harvest without planting.

-Currently less than 20% of the area cut is naturally regenerated, but it was more earlier.
-Some Mha of the planted forest is afforestation, thus other land types have been converted to forest (as some forest is converted to other land types, the forest area is not shrinking).
+Currently less than 20% of the cut area in Sweden is naturally regenerated, but it was more earlier.
+Some Mha of the planted forest is afforestation, thus other land types have been converted to forest (as some forest has been converted to other land types, the Swedish forest area is not shrinking neither raising).

 The Swedish national forest survey https://twitter.com/AlaxSLU/status/855175731298668546 estimated that 0.59 Mha of the Swedish Forest looks like “tree plantations” (“av plantageskogskaraktär”), thus only some percent of the forest!

-There is another article about “tree plantation” in Swedish http://downto.dagli.se/?p=297 , where more about the associations “plantation” makes.
+There is another article about “tree plantation” in Swedish http://downto.dagli.se/?p=297 , where more about the associations “plantation” creates are mentioned.